hedisdb/hedis/README.md

 # Hedis

-This is a modified version of [Redis](https://github.com/antirez/redis), maintaining by [Kewang](https://github.com/kewangtw) now.
+Hedis stands for "Hyper Redis".
+It can retrieve data from **ANY** database directly and stores to itself.

 ## What is Hedis?

 ![hedis1](https://cloud.githubusercontent.com/assets/795839/8271948/da04bf9a-1863-11e5-8184-8c8e03162895.png)

-Traditionally, application server retrieves hot data from in-memory database(like Redis) to reduce unnecessary paths.
+Traditionally, application server retrieves hot data from in-memory database (like Redis) to reduce unnecessary paths.
 If in-memory database doesn't have specific data, application server gets back to retrieve data from original database.

 ![hedis2](https://cloud.githubusercontent.com/assets/795839/8271949/da395ee4-1863-11e5-8850-de6a613b7da1.png)

 Hedis can retrieve data from **ANY** database directly.
-Application server retrieves hot data from Hedis server, If Hedis server doesn't have specific data, Hedis launch connector to retrieve data from original database.
+Application server retrieves hot data from Hedis server, If Hedis server doesn't have specific data, Hedis retrieves data from original database via **ANY** connector.

 ## Hedis configuration file